 Heirloom fruit varieties could help in protecting against climate change

-Capitol Reef National Park's historic orchards are pretty special.
-In the Utah park, you can find heirloom fruit varieties planted by pioneers, and they're more than just fun to look at.
-They could be a type of climate insurance for the food system.
+Capitol Reef National Park in Utah may be best known for its towering red rock cliffs.
+The park's historic orchards are also a big attraction.
+Heirloom fruit varieties like the ones planted by pioneers are more than just fun to look at.
+They could be climate insurance for the food system.
 But old trees are dying, and new ones are getting harder to find.
-David Condos of member station KUER reports.
+David Condos of member station KUER has this report.

 CONDOS: This tree, planted by a Mormon pioneer family, is nearly a century old.
 Today, the park manages roughly 2,000 fruit trees across a dozen species.
-And last year visitors picked literal tons of fruit.
+Last year, visitors picked literal tons of fruit.

 COTRELL: Yeah, this is one of the older trees.